korpling/graphANNIS/docs/src/annotation-graph.md

 For relations that are not implying text-coverage, edges of type `Pointing` can be used.
 These have the same semantics as the `SPointingRelation` of Salt and can have additional labels for expressing edge annotations.
-The type of a pointing relation in AQL corresponds to the name of the edge component in graphANNIS.
+The type of a pointing relation in AQLs corresponds to the name of the edge component in graphANNIS.

 [^cormen]: T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, Introduction to Algorithms, 3rd ed.
 The MIT Press, 2009.